kiphenglim/fa21-cs124/docs/design.md

 + tested by Alicia Lu, tested tasks sequentially with the tasks read out to user, encountered no problems or obstacles
++ tested by Jennifer and Kip, going through tasks sequentially
++ also asked completed user tests in the final week of iteration with Vivian Pou and Mandy Wu
+  + both users thought that the general interface was very straightforward to use, and neither had any difficulty in completing the specified sequence of tasks
+  + they did feel that the general aesthetic of the checkboxes, buttons, and toggle didn't match each other, so in the next lab, we should spend some time making them more visually similar.
+  + these users both encountered difficulty with clicking on the checkbox when testing on the iPad, sometimes getting no result or accidentally clicking on the text (thus bringing up the keyboard). we could rectify this situation by wrapping the check input with a div that is slightly larger than the bounds of the check input and having the div trigger an onClick that also changes the state of the checkbox.

 # Final Design